raycoarana/material-code-input/README.md

 Changelog
 ----------

+**v2.1.2**
+ * Bug fixing related to layout calculations when any property is updated programmatically.

 **v2.1.1**
  * Add methods to programmatically change colors.
  * Hide keyboard after code is completed (input is not editable) and show again when change to editable again